A BRIEF HISTORY OF COLCHESTER, ESSEX, ENGLAND

 Roman Colchester probably had a population of 10-12,000.
 That seems small to us but in those days England had a tiny population and settlements were much smaller than they are today.
-By Roman standards Colchester was a large and important town.
+By Roman standards, Colchester was a large and important town.
 It was also an important port because of its position near the sea.

 For hundreds of years history is silent about Colchester.
-In the 9th century the Danes invaded England and conquered the eastern side including Colchester.
+In the 9th century, the Danes invaded England and conquered the eastern region including Colchester.
 But the English fought back from the South and West.
 The Danes probably used Colchester as a stronghold as it still had its Roman walls.
 Both sides, Danes and English used old Roman towns and forts as strongholds where the local men could gather in the event of an enemy attack.

 The Anglo-Saxon Chronicle, a sort of national diary, mentions Colchester in the year 917 when it the English recaptured it from the Danes.
-The chronicle says: 'The people gathered that Autumn, from Kent, Surrey, and Essex and from the nearest burghs (fortified towns).
+The Chronicle says: 'The people gathered that Autumn, from Kent, Surrey, and Essex and from the nearest burghs (fortified towns).
 They went to Colchester, besieged the town and fought till they overcame it and killed all the people except those who fled away over the wall'.
 The English then repaired the damage to Colchester and occupied it.